ramonauble/db-js/readme.txt

-the gain for each is controlled by the corresponding drawbar on the OSC page. each partial is thus assigned its own independent pre-mix level bounded between 0 & unity gain. the default position falls in line with a simple harmonic series with each partial N [N == 1 to 6] being 1/N the maximum amplitude (unity). coupled with the default ratio settings (see below), this creates a starting sound similar in character to a sawtooth wave
+the gain for each is controlled by the corresponding drawbar on the OSC page. each partial is thus assigned its own independent pre-mix level bounded between 0 & unity gain. the default positions fall in line with a simple harmonic series with each partial N [N == 1 to 6] being 1/N the maximum amplitude (unity). coupled with the default ratio settings (see below), this creates a starting sound similar in character to a sawtooth wave